ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - PRs allow to suggest changes and review individual sentences of the decision.
 - Several "Related Decisions" are very important even if everyone agrees on one solution.
   They allow reviewers and future readers of the decision to understand which options were considered and why they were rejected.
+- The decision process is focused around the decision text (and not forum-like discussions), so that:
+  - The resulting text is understandable without reading any discussions.
+  - There is a common understanding after only reading the decision text.
+  - To avoid any gaps of reading discussions and the decision.

 ## Implications